 in the Department of English

 ARIEL began as a study of the literature of former British colonies, what was then known as “Commonwealth” literature, scrutinizing, as Pamela McCallum, a past editor, put it, the “complex critical, passionate and sometimes troubled dialogues with the ‘great tradition’ of literature in English.”
-Celebrating its 50th year of publication, ARIEL is a quarterly journal, founded at the University of Calgary in 1970, under the editorship of A. Norman Jeffares.
+Celebrating over 50 years of publication, ARIEL is a quarterly journal, founded at the University of Calgary in 1970, under the editorship of A. Norman Jeffares.
 Under the editorships of Ian Adam and Victor Ramraj during the 1980s and 1990s, ARIEL reinvented itself as a journal of postcolonial criticism and took up the questions this new field of inquiry raised.

 NōD Magazine is a creative publication emerging out of an academic environment.
 The magazine is run by wayward undergraduates who cannot be subdued by essays.
 We publish innovative work intersecting between the literary and visual arts communities, and seek work that blurs the boundaries of convention.